-- Discuss the fundamental elements of the organization's success and how this success has impacted the outlook of the organization's path forward. - Describe why the organization should be considered for the Campbell Award.
+- Discuss the fundamental elements of the organization's success and how this success has impacted the outlook of the organization's path forward. - How might the organization's experiences impact how EHS and other business challenges are approached in the future? - Provide examples of outcomes used to guide discussion and decision making to both internal and external stakeholders. - Describe why the organization should be considered for the Campbell Award.
 This explanation should detail a clear direction or mission for the organization's EHS activities.